- Need some help?

 Opens this help page, which has information about finding and archiving digital collections on the Phaidra platform.

-Allows the user to switch between a dark colour scheme and a lighter palate, and vice versa.
+Allows the user to switch between a dark colour theme and a lighter one.

 You can enter one or more search terms in the search box and search all fields.
 Searches are not case sensitive, and word order will not affect the results.The * (asterisk) symbol can be used as a wildcard at the start, at the end or in the middle of a word to substitute zero, one or more characters.

 b*anc* finds bianco, biancospino, branca, branchia, etc.